Old Cartagena, Colombia

 Eating

-Caramelo in a colonial mansion setting does good traditional Colombian cooking with a slightly elevated presentation.
+Caramelo in a colonial mansion does good traditional Colombian cooking with a slightly elevated presentation.
 Worth a dinner reservation.

 Staying

-Hotel Charleston Santa Teresa is among the best hotels in the walled city: a restored colonial building with rooftop pool and harbour views.
+Hotel Charleston Santa Teresa is among the best hotels in the walled city: a restored colonial building with a rooftop pool and harbour views.

 Day Trips